gazellekit/gazelle/README.md

   For those keen to build upon the core Gazelle engine and extend its reach and capabilities, here are a few suggested project ideas:
 </p>

-- Create a dedicated Graphical User Interface (GUI) atop the HTTP API,
-- Develop bespoke plugins so that other software can benefit from Gazelle,
 - Organise local meetups to discuss how Gazelle could enhance your existing workflows,
 - Plan conferences and community engagement events to broaden Gazelle's adoption,
-- For Go developers, consider importing Gazelle as a package into your own projects.
+- For Python developers, consider importing Gazelle as a package into your own projects.

 ## Errata